globulus/simi/README.md

 ### Values

-Šimi supports exactly 5 values, making it extremely easy to infer types and know how does a part of code behave:???
+Šimi supports exactly 5 values, making it extremely easy to infer types and know how does a certain part of code work:
 1. Number - equivalent to a *double* in other languages, represents 64-bit floating-point number.
 Also serves as the boolean type, with *true* mapping to 1, and *false* mapping to 0.
 2. String - represents a (multiline) piece of text, enclosed in either single or double quotes.
 3. Function - a parametrized block of code that can be invoked.
-Functions are fist-class citizens in Šimi and can be passed around as normal values.
+Functions are first-class citizens in Šimi and can be passed around as normal values.
 4. Object - the most powerful Šimi construct, represents a mutable or immutable array/list, set, dictionary/map/hash, or a class instance.
 5. Nil - represents an absence of value.
 Invoking operations on nils generally results in a NilPointerException.